mattborn/prodjoy.com/faq.md

 **Is there a limit to how many requests I can have?**

+Nope!
 Once subscribed, you’re able to add as many product requests to your queue as you’d like, and they will be delivered one by one.

 **What is the turnaround time?**